-- write at least one piece every two years (max 2000 words) relating to court studies in the broadest sense (research, theory, museology), including interviews with relevant academic researchers, project leads and/or museum/heritage professionals, or responding to an article in the Society’s journal, The Court Historian;
+- write at least one piece every two years (max 2000 words) relating to court studies in the broadest sense (research, theory, museology), including interviews with relevant academic researchers, project leads and/or museum/heritage professionals. or responding to an article in the SCS journal, The Court Historian;

 - join a meeting once or twice a year to discuss upcoming issues of the newsletter and engage in ongoing communication via a digital platform;